ritz301/GSoC-progress/GSoC16-proposal.md

 My work can be divided into three phases.

 #### Phase 1: Designing the User Interface
-The structure of the UI will have 2 main sections:
+The structure of the UI will have 3 main sections:
 * **Displayed Asset annotation preview**

  This section will enable the user to draw strokes over a chosen background image which will be linked in a    OneToOne-relationship to a comment.

+* **Comments section**

+ This will be a forum-like-structure where each comment is linked to an annotation which will be displayed on the annotation section when the user selects it.

-* Comments section
+* **Options section**

+ This section will contain a list of actions the user can perform upon selecting a comment.

 #### Phase 2: Designing the REST API with Django

 #### Phase 3: Integration of the UI and the API